Autopsy of ex-NFL player who fatally shot five people and himself to include CTE study

 “I know he had been applying for disability and he said they were making it hard for him.
 And toward the end he felt like they were trying to basically stiff him on money,” Lauren Adams said.
 “I think he got upset about that and that’s kind of where it started, with him kind of feeling like the whole world was against him.”

-Scott Casterline, Adams’s agent, told the Associated Press that his former client did not participate in the physical and mental health programs that the NFL offers for ex-players.
+Scott Casterline, Adams’s agent, told the Associated Press that his former client did not participate in the physical and mental health programs that the NFL offers to ex-players.
 He described Adams as being “lost without football, somewhat depressed.”

 Adams was drafted by the San Francisco 49ers in 2010 and played cornerback for six seasons.
 He last played for the Atlanta Falcons in 2015.
 He had no previous criminal record.